hchsiao/ChipCMake/README.md

 ChipCMake framework restricts all of the parameters being derived from the top-design `config.cmake` file, in order to minimize the risk of mis-match.
 In addition, the "call trace" of such parameter derivation is also logged to the console.

-An example ChipCMake output configuration is shown below:
+An example ChipCMake initialization output in the comsole is shown below:
 ```text
 loading initial cache file ../config.cmake
 ChipCMake module initialized